-In the past, before globalisation and the interdisciplinary effects appeared, students in most MSc and PhD degrees were relatively homogeneous in academic backgrounds, cultural characteristics, age, programming capabilities, and communication skills.
-This homogeneity has practically disappeared in most advanced programmes, and now the situation is noticeably different.
-Interdisciplinary aspects have been incorporated in many curricula, especially in STEM courses.
-In the past, a typical student was completing a BSc degree in a particular discipline (e.g., Mathematics), and then a MSc and even a PhD in the same discipline.
-Nowadays, however, it is quite frequent that a student completes a BSc degree in Mathematics (for instance), an MSc degree in Computer Science, and a PhD in Business Analytics.
-This is partly favoured by a growth in the number of available programmes, and also in the requirements of a dynamic (ever-changing) job market, where new professional needs appear as new technologies and social concerns emerge (Finch et al., 2016).
+In the past, before globalization and the interdisciplinary effects appeared, students in most MSc and PhD degrees were relatively homogeneous in academic backgrounds, cultural characteristics, age, programming capabilities, and communication skills.
+This homogeneity has practically disappeared in most advanced programs, and now the situation is noticeably different.
+Interdisciplinary aspects have been incorporated in number of available programs, and also in the requirements of a dynamic (ever-changing) job market, where 140 new professional needs appear as new technologies and social concerns emerge (Finch et al., 2016).